notrab/turso-schema-registry/README.md

 ### 4. Verify Schema Version

-Verify if a client's schema is up-to-date by sending the current version:
+Verify if a client's schema is at the latest version by sending the current version:

 ```bash
 curl -X POST http://localhost:8080/verify \